ACHIEVEMENTS AND PERFORMANCE: Achievements April 2020 – March 2021

-At the time of compiling this report the whole of the UK is in a state of restricted operation due to the Coronavirus Pandemic which is also affecting many countries around the world.
-As a result there are government imposed restrictions in place aimed at controlling the spread of Coronavirus within the UK.
-Similar restrictions are in place in other countries right around the globe.
+During the year which this Trustee report covers the UK was still in a state of restricted operation due to the ongoing Coronavirus Pandemic (Covid-19).
+As a result we were still operating under government restrictions aimed at controlling the spread of Coronavirus within the UK.

 On 23rd March 2020 the UK went into a formal state of ‘Lockdown’ which required many businesses and organisations to close their activities completely, or to operate in new restricted formats.
 These restrictions affected the work of the Charity as of that date.

 In practical terms this meant that the vast majority of our volunteer work-force went into immediate shielding, or self-isolation, because they, or close family members, had specific health conditions, or because they were in certain age groups considered to be ‘at-risk’.

 We were also required to close all of our non-essential activities and social groups with immediate effect.
 Overnight we lost use of 60+ volunteers, however a few were able to continue volunteering and we were able to recruit some new ones, which left us with a small team of 11 plus our core staff of 6.

 With this team we were able to continue operating some of our services, such as the Foodbank, Pantry, and Money Advice debt service, as these were considered to be ‘essential services’ for helping and supporting people affected by the immediate crisis.

 a) redesigning the way each project operated and engaged with the public,